nickrusso42518/ospf_digrst2337/README.md

-# Deploying OSPF in Modern Networks (BRKRST-2337)
+# OSPF Deployment in Modern Networks (DISRST-2337)
 Welcome to the Github repository for the lab demonstration!

 > Contact information:\
 > Email:    njrusmc@gmail.com\
 > Twitter:  @nickrusso42518

-## initial-configs
-*Coming soon!*
-This folder contains the initial configurations for the demo.

-## final-configs
+## configs/
-This folder contains configurations with the entire design completed.
-You can use this to check your work.
+This folder contains configurations for the entire topology.
+It includes both IPv4 (OSPFv2) and IPv6 (OSPFv3) features in all parts of the network. completed.

-## ping-scripts
+## ping-scripts/
 Collection of TCL scripts to run on subsets of routers to check IPv4 and IPv6 connectivity.
 Use these after standing up the final configs to ensure everything is working.